nasuni-labs/crowdstrike-integration/README.md

   * Dashboard templates to display Ransomware events of the last hour, and correlated audit events of the last 5 minutes.
 * Nasuni_Email_1.yaml
   * Automation action with email recipient information.
+* Nasuni_RWP_Incident.yaml
+  * A NG-SIEM rule template that will create an incident when NG-SIEM ingests a Nasuni syslog event of a ransomware detection and/or mitigation.